Genomicsplc/SEW/README.md

 If you encounter problems during installation, please consult the [STITCH](https://github.com/rwdavies/STITCH) website, or raise an issue.

-A bioconda installation is forthcoming.
+A bioconda installation is being prepared and should be available in a few days.
 Installation details will appear here when this is available.

 ## Help, command line interface and common options